Recommended Gear

 (Amazon, B&H)

-I’ve been using my Sennheiser ME66/K6 (Amazon, B&H) for over 13 years and it is still going strong.
-It’s an excellent low budget shotgun microphone for all kinds of ENG, documentary and corporate work.
+I’ve been using my Sennheiser ME66/K6 (Amazon, B&H) for over 15 years and it is still going strong.
+It’s an excellent time-tested low budget shotgun microphone for all kinds of ENG, documentary and corporate work.

 Further Reference: Five budget boom microphones that won’t let you down.